samuelparkin1/samuelparkin1.github.io/Deliverables/README.md

 <a name="Github_link"></a>
 ## Portfolio Page repository.
-To review all code and documents accociated to Samuel Parkin's Portfolio Page go to  [github.com/samuelparkin1](#https://github.com/samuelparkin1/samuelparkin1.github.io)
+To review all code and documents associated to Samuel Parkin's Portfolio Page go to  [github.com/samuelparkin1](#https://github.com/samuelparkin1/samuelparkin1.github.io)

 [ *Back to Table of Contents* ](#Table_of_Contents)
 <br>